-Untraditionally British, you can expect the unexpected at Treadwell.
-Surrounded by incredible Oxfordshire countryside, our restaurant plays with locally sourced produce and the diverse influences that shape Oxford.
-It is incredibly British, but perhaps not as you’ve experienced before.
+Expect the unexpected at Treadwell.
+Rooted in Oxford and inspired by the produce of its surrounding countryside, our restaurant plays with British classics and the diverse influences that shape the city.
+Bold, refreshing, and untraditionally British – it’s Oxford dining, but not as you’ve experienced it before.

 UNTRADITIONALLY BRITISH